macpiek/OpenEndovascularTrainer/README.md

 Euler step followed by constraint projection and a small velocity damping factor.
 This simple model ignores shear and torsion and is stable for time steps of roughly `0.01` seconds or smaller.

+Curvature for each node is computed from neighbouring positions and a straightening force proportional to the node's `bendingStiffness` is applied.
+After constraints are solved an optional Laplacian smoothing pass can further relax sharp bends.
+Default values for bending stiffness and the number of smoothing iterations may be configured via the `setBendingStiffness` and `setSmoothingIterations` functions exported from `physics/elasticRod.js`.